rusbomber/VictoriaLogs/docs/victorialogs/cluster.md

 ## Architecture

 VictoriaLogs in cluster mode is composed of three main components: `vlinsert`, `vlselect`, and `vlstorage`.

+Ingestion flow:

 ```mermaid
 sequenceDiagram